rollator3000/MS_omics/README.md

     │   │    └─ TCGA_subset_12345    <- Subsetted TCGA Data - single blocks were subsetted.
     │   │        │                      Basically original data with lower dimensions!
     │   │        │
-    │   │        ├─ missingness_1234 <- Subsetted data split to test and train, whereby
+    │   │        ├─ missingness_1234 <- Subsetted data split to test and train set, whereby
-    │   │        │                      the trainsplit contains blockwise missingness
+    │   │        │                      the train-set contains blockwise missingness
     │   │        │
     │   │        └─ missingness_1234_imputed  <- TestTrainSplits of the subsetted data,
     │   │                                        whereby the blockwise missingness in